beanjo55/jerry/README.md

 # Jerry

 ## Jerry is a cute, awesome, and loving duck.
 He is a good boy and would never harm anyone.

 ## Developers
-No, fuck off!
+No, fuck off!!